Responsive Image Techniques & Resources

 Final Thoughts

 Definitely go through a few references I’ve posted and test out some ideas in your own projects.
 The quickest way to advance your knowledge in a subject is to dive in headfirst.
-Don’t be afraid of failure or screw-ups as these are only speed bumps throughout the learning process.
-If you have similar ideas or suggestions feel free to share with us in the discussion area below.
+Don’t be afraid of failure or screw-ups, as these are only speed bumps throughout the learning process.
+If you have similar ideas or suggestions, feel free to share them with us in the discussion area below.

 Top